 The Master in Public Policies and Government offers exchange opportunities for students of partner universities in two areas:

 Evaluation and monitoring of policies and programmes

 As far as evaluation is concerned, a part of the training is delivered in English and English can be used as the active language.
-Students however need to use French as a passive language (listening and reading) at least (Upper Intermediate - B2 level).
+Students however need to use French as a passive language (listening and reading).

 Sciences Po Lyon can host a max. of 2 students per year from its partner institutions.